bgavas/rent-a-book/README.md

 - Swagger URL is `https://rent-a-book.herokuapp.com/swagger`
 - Integration tests are present
 - Continuous deployment is enabled by Heroku and Github
+- Multi language is supported.
+For english, set x-lang to tr in header.
+If you leave it blank, it will return turkish responses

 ## Setup project on local machine
 - Git clone